-The highest level of service is the phone call.
+- The highest level of service: a phone call.
 What hours does the help desk have?

-The second-highest level is chat.
+- The second-highest level: a chat.
 What are their hours?

-The third level is email.
+- The third level: an email.
 How quickly does your payroll service respond to emails?

 During the trial period or the first 30 days, make sure you make contact several times to evaluate the support provided.